Maktel/maktel.github.io/_posts/2018-08-08-things-learned-8-august.md

 ### Add whitespace in span in JSX
 I wanted to render a `span` with a colon and space as children: `<span>; </span>`.
 However, it seems like JSX removes the space.
 I didn't want a non-breaking space (`&nbsp;`), as it would make word-wrapping look bad.
 I have tried escaping with `": "` or `` `; ` ``, but it didn't work.
-I believe I have settled for `&nbsp;`, but right now using React.createElement seems like a interesting solution which could solve my problem.
+I believe I have settled for `&nbsp;`, but right now using `React.createElement('span', null, '; ')` seems like a interesting solution which could solve my problem.

+When I tried it again the day later, both plain `<span>` and `.createElement()` versions worked.
+Strange.

 ### Escape backtick in Markdown
 I couldn't make a following snippet in this very post: